spacemanidol/UWLING/575/Assignments/hw3/readme.txt

 ## Network/ Model Structure
 For the network I tried various NN structures and tweaked based on what I saw got better accuracy.
-Initially, I started with a convolution layer and a pooling layer which I used to pick various of my hyper parameters.
-Various experiments in # of layers, actiation functions, optizer, etc had me top out accuracy at ~72% for both word represeantion methods.
-Seeing this I decided to try another model type and I tried out a Bidirectional LSTM.
-I found that after some model tweaking I could produce similair accuracy to the Convolutional network but much slower to train.
+After I had Finished building my initial network I found that my code had bugs in the loading of the target data which kept my NNs from learning the task as well.
+I have since updated the networks.
+The experiment contains a CNN and a BiLSTM which run with onehot and trained word embedding.

 My parameters were based on training time and optimal accuracy.
-I mostly focused on model architecture and the # of hidden neurons.
 ## HyperParameters (BEST RESULTS)
-Optimizer:rmsprop (This optimizer tended to learn way faster) Epochs:20 (Seemed to be the threshold when accuracy stopped improving) Batch Size:128 (Any smaller seemed to make training too time consuming) Hidden Neurons: 32 (I experimented with 8, 32, 64, 128) Loss Function:categorical_crossentropy
+Optimizer:rmsprop (This optimizer tended to learn way faster) Epochs:10 (CNNs seem to find false minimas after 10 steps) Hidden Neurons: 200 (I experimented with 10, 50, 100, 200) Loss Function:categorical_crossentropy
-Validation Split: 0.1
+Validation Split: 0.01 (Just to confirm when models collapse) Dropout:0.4
-Dropout:0.5
 Activation: RELU
-Final Activation: sigmoid (Seemd to consistently produce 2% higher accuracy scores)
+Final Activation: sofrmax (Seemd to consistently produce 10% higher accuracy scores vs sigmoid)

 ## Results
 CNN Model OneHot
--8 Hidden Neurons Per layer: 0.722284434423735
+-10 Hidden Neurons Per layer:
--32 Hidden Neurons Per layer: 0.7211646135950676
+-50 Hidden Neurons Per layer:
--64 Hidden Neurons Per layer: 0.7178051524439958
+-100 Hidden Neurons Per layer:
--128 Hidden Neurons Per layer: 0.6987681982899032
+-200 Hidden Neurons Per layer: 0.7905935053061798
 CNN Model Embedding
--8 Hidden Neurons Per layer: 0.722284434423735
+-10 Hidden Neurons Per layer:
--32 Hidden Neurons Per layer: 0.7323628218817417
+-50 Hidden Neurons Per layer:
--64 Hidden Neurons Per layer: 0.708846584479726
+-100 Hidden Neurons Per layer:
--128 Hidden Neurons Per layer: 0.6875699874001148
+-200 Hidden Neurons Per layer:  0.8085106378306467
 Bidirectional LSTMS OneHot
--8 Hidden Neurons Per layer: 0.722284434423735
+-10 Hidden Neurons Per layer:
--32 Hidden Neurons Per layer: 0.7021276581060446
+-50 Hidden Neurons Per layer:
--64 Hidden Neurons Per layer: 0.6528555442477928
+-100 Hidden Neurons Per layer:
--128 Hidden Neurons Per layer: 0.6328555442477928
+-200 Hidden Neurons Per layer: 0.7905935053061798
 Bidirectional LSTMS Embedding
--8 Hidden Neurons Per layer: 0.722284434423735
+-10 Hidden Neurons Per layer:
--32 Hidden Neurons Per layer: 0.7021276581060446
+-50 Hidden Neurons Per layer:
--64 Hidden Neurons Per layer: 0.7000447927664002
+-100 Hidden Neurons Per layer:
--128 Hidden Neurons Per layer: 0.6987681982899032
+-200 Hidden Neurons Per layer: 0.8085106378306467
 ## Analysis
 In general I found that after 32 hidden neurons, adding more did not make the model more accurate.
 I also found that in general the embedding model performs slightly better than onehat.
 Where there is a bigger difference is the learning speed.
 The embedding based model is able to have a high accuracy(~60) within the first epoch while the onehot model takes ~3 epochs to reach the same accuracy.